sooriyaarachchi/pybites.github.io-src/content/jul_indentation.md

 ## How Indents Can Bite You in the Butt

-This brings me to one of my biggest learning points with Python. **Always Use Tab For Your Indents!**
+This brings me to one of my biggest learning points with Python. **Always Watch Your Indents!**

 I can't stress that enough.
-If you use spacebar to indent (8 spaces = 1 tab), you are bound to make mistakes and waste time debugging your code.
+If you're not careful, you are bound to make mistakes and waste time debugging your code.
 Python expects proper marginalised indents.
-If you happen to only indent by 5 spaces, Python will execute assuming that poorly indented code isn't part of the function it belongs to and will most likely spit the dummy.
+Unless you're continuing code from the previous line onto subsequent lines, your code needs to line up.
+If not, Python will most likely spit the dummy.

 Of course, you won't always do it intentionally.
 While editing and fine tuning my own code I was doing so without removing previous indents and spaces.
 As a result I was left with unexpected spaces that caused my code to error out.